 Spring is often associated with renewed feelings of hope and fresh perspectives.
-However, heading into Spring after such a tumultuous year has probably left you feeling anything but.
-While the end of this pandemic might still seem far off, now is the best time to start planning for your financial future post-pandemic and get your finances back on track!
+However, heading into Spring after such a tumultuous couple of years has probably left you feeling anything but.
+Now that the end of this pandemic has finally come into view, it’s time to start planning for your financial future post-pandemic and get your finances back on track!

 To help you spring into this new season with newfound motivation, our counsellors have put together a 5-step action plan for you to start today: